yadobler/binary_ninja_nixos/README.md

 I think this can be skipped if this repo is added to your nix configuration flake thingy but *ymmv*

-right now I use `system="x86_64-linux"` but I need to change this to something that generates for different systems.
-Maybe make a fork if yall want.

 # Credits
 https://github.com/kvnesterov/binary_ninja_nixos